 At Holyoke Community College concern for the success of the individual student is paramount, an institutional quality that is widely recognized in the community and that permeates every program and service.
-Holyoke Community College's innovative approach to student success is reflected in the culture of the institution, as demonstrated by campus facilities, the wide variety of service delivery methods, and the assortment of services to address the specific needs of individual students and groups of students.
+Holyoke Community College's innovative approach to student success is reflected in the culture of the institution, as demonstrated by the following the students are groups of students.